weigert/territory/thoughts/resource_chain.md

   Then it can be constructed.
 Buildings are multiblock structures.

   Houses, Commercial, Ships, Special Structures, etc.

-Workshops:
-  Shipmaking, Tannery, Planning Table (Maps, Navigation, Architecture), Cooking Table (Butchery, Fishing, Cooking), Smithing Table (Metalworking, Machinery, ), Carpentry Table (Woodworking, Carving, )
-  Potters Wheel, Glass Forge, Forge,
-  Crafter's Table (Pottery, Sculpting, etc).
-  Brewing Table (Herbalism, Brewing, Plant Processing) Loom and Spindle (Clothes Making and Sewing and Stuff) Regular tables, on which other small useful complex objects can be placed.

-### Item Object Requirements

-We will have an item property enum, which items can contain, giving them certain properties.

-Items and their types will have to be enumerated.
-So we have object base types, and a bunch of flags.

-They contain a task object, along with the associated state.

-If they for example are a complex interactable, or if they are a weapon, or wearable (and where).

-Items need to contain a stack of memories, if they have multiple interactable objects.
-The task will have to search the memory of the item to see if it possible to do a certain conversion.
-The memory will contain the list of possible conversions.

-The item still contains a task that is the appropriate task that should be called upon interaction.

 ## Final
 I could tell them to simply collect resources, and we would have a complex civ-controller sim.